Richard McCaslin: The Phantom Patriot

 On January 19, 2002, McCaslin attempted a raid on the Bohemian Grove campground, just north of San Francisco, while dressed as his alter ego The Phantom Patriot.
 McCaslin later claimed to have been concerned about ritualistic child sacrifice taking place at Bohemian Grove, after seeing the documentary film Dark Secrets Inside Bohemian Grove, by radio show host Alex Jones.

-McCaslin planned to burn the massive owl statue at the Bohemian Grove, believing it to be emblematic of the Canaanite god Moloch, associated with child sacrifice.
-Before departing Austin on his "mission," McCaslin claimed to have stopped by the AC-TV public access studios and spoken directly with Jones about Bohemian Grove, but says he made no indication of his plans to the host.
+Further energized by the September 11 attacks and the subsequent 9/11 conspiracy theories, McCaslin planned a self-styled mission to assail what he perceived to be the sacrificial grounds of powerful elites running the globe.
+McCaslin planned to break into Bohemian Grove with the intent of burning the massive owl statue inside.
+McCaslin believed this statue was emblematic child sacrifice related to the Canaanite god Moloch.